-Lunches are served as part of the total educational program at Barberton City Schools.
+Breakfast and lunches are served as part of the total educational program at Barberton City Schools.
 There is financial help available for all students' families who cannot afford the price of the meal.
 Applications can be obtained from your school office.
-Qualifying families should return the completed applications to the principal as soon as possible.
-A NEW APPLICATION MUST BE FILLED OUT EACH SCHOOL YEAR.
-Children who were free or reduced last school year, but do not have a current application on file, will automatically change to paid lunch status.
-Each student will have an I.D. number that will only be used for buying school lunch and/or milk.
+Qualifying families should return the completed applications to the school office as soon as possible.
+A NEW APPLICATION MUST BE FILLED OUT EACH SCHOOL YEAR, before October 1, 2019.
+This year families can apply online by going to: barberton.payschools.com, click on register, select I am a parent and follow the prompts.
+You must have your child(ren's) student ID number to take advantage of this option.
+Children who were free or reduced last year, but do not have a current application on file, will automatically change to paid lunch status.

+Each student will have an I.D. number that will only be used for buying school breakfast, lunch or milk.
 Students will be permitted to pay for their meals in advance, reducing the chance of lost or stolen lunch money.
 Prepayment can be made by sending cash or a check made payable to the school cafeteria.
 Money will only be deducted when the student uses the account.
 Barberton City Schools also offers PayForIt Program.
 To access this convenient program, log onto www.payforit.net and select the "Sign Up" option from the menu.
 The screen will guide you through the process to establish your account.
+We strongly encourage families to sign up for the auto replenishment option which automatically adds an amount of money you set when the balance reaches a low amount.
+This will ensure your child(ren) will always have funds to purchase their meals.
 For students not wishing to have the convenience of having monies on account, the computer will act like a cash register and accept cash through the line.

 IT IS NOT A POLICY OF THE BARBERTON CITY SCHOOLS TO LOAN MONEY FOR LUNCHES.
-However, a minimum of two meal replacements resulting from borrowed tickets or lunch money will be allowed per school semester.
-If a student has exceeded the maximum allowable times for borrowing, then a special meal arrangement consisting of a sandwich and white milk will be provided by the cafeteria.
+However, a minimum of two meal charges will be allowed per school semester.
+If a student has exceeded the maximum allowable times for borrowing, then a special meal consisting of a peanut butter wafer bar, a fruit, and a white milk will be provided by the cafeteria.

 The cafeteria will keep an updated roster of the students who have borrowed money.
-At the end of each semester this list of students will be submitted to the school office, and any money owed the cafeteria will become a fee obligation which must be paid in full prior to the end of each school year.
+At the end of each school year this list of students will be submitted to the school office, and any money owed the cafeteria will become a fee obligation which must be paid in full.
 Students who owe the cafeteria lunch money may not purchase any extra á la carte items until their balance is "paid off in full".
 Students are discouraged from sharing their foods or beverages with one another during meal times, given concerns about allergies and other restrictions on some students' diets.